LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/1. Introduction to Machine Learning/Readme.md

+:flushed: Hi guys, I'm happy because you're here, and more happy if you pretend to take a look at my tutorial :sparkling_heart: :sparkling_heart:

-Hi guys, this is the first part of the tutorial, the part include 3 chapter, I put the content in the .pdf file.
+:sunglasses:This is the first part of the tutorial, the part include 3 chapter, I put the content in the .pdf file.

 one note that during the whole tutorial, I assume that you have a basic foundation in python.
-In case you are a newbie, please go back to learn something about python, include:
+In case you are a newbie,:ghost: please go back to learn something about python, include:
 * python syntax
 * numpy library
 * matplotlib to draw graph